Introduction

 Half of adult mental health problems start by the age of 14 but most go unaddressed (WHO).
 Providing strategies that promote wellbeing and protect against mental health problems is imperative to support young people to flourish and tackle this burden of disease (Keyes, 2013).

-The teenage years are a critical time to proactively intervene to help young people learn strategies for wellbeing during this brain development stage that protects against the onset of mental health problems.
+The teenage years are a critical time to proactively intervene in order to help young people learn strategies for wellbeing during this stage of brain development, which protects against the onset of mental health problems.

 Early Intervention How Can It Help?